Fromb23/recursion-readme/algorithms/tasks/recursion/recursion.md

 ## Objective

-Write a recursive function called `countdown(n)` that prints numbers starting from a given positive integer `n` down to 0.
+Write a recursive function called `def recursion(n)` that prints numbers starting from a given positive integer `n` down to 0.

 ## 📚 Recursion Basics